-Did you know that the majority of parents in Alberta utilize private childcare arrangements to meet their childcare needs?
-Whether regulated childcare is unavailable in your community or a private childcare arrangement better suits your lifestyle, you may have found yourself looking into private in-home childcare.
-And not knowing what to look for in private childcare, or how to ensure you’re choosing a quality childcare program, may have you feeling a bit anxious or uncertain.
-Is private childcare safe?
-What does quality private childcare look like?
-How do I find a quality private dayhome?
-These questions can make the process of looking for childcare feel overwhelming, but it doesn’t have to be.
+Did you know that the majority of parents in Alberta utilize in-home child care arrangements to meet their child care needs?
+Whether a facility based space is unavailable in your community or an in-home child care arrangement better suits your lifestyle, you may have found yourself looking into in-home child care in your area.
+And not knowing what to look for within in-home child care, or how to ensure you’re choosing a quality child care program may have you feeling a bit anxious or uncertain.
+Is in-home child care safe?
+What does quality in-home child care look like?
+How do I find a quality dayhome program?
+These questions can make the process of looking for child care feel overwhelming, but it doesn’t have to be.

-Embolden PDC is here to help you navigate the world of private childcare.
+Embolden PDC is here to help you navigate the world of IN-HOME child care.

-Sometimes finding a quality private dayhome can feel overwhelming.
+Sometimes finding a quality in-home child care program can feel overwhelming.
 There are so many options out there and it’s difficult to know which dayhomes to explore and which ones to avoid.
-The Embolden PDC Directory helps to narrow down your search by connecting you with private dayhomes who are committed to quality and safety in their programs.
+The Embolden PDC Directory helps narrow down your search by connecting you with dayhome professionals who are committed to quality and safety in their programs.
 We list all Embolden PDC members within our child care directory but in order to unlock a clickable profile our members must submit their supporting documents and become verified members of the Embolden Private Dayhome Community.

-So how do you ensure that you are choosing a quality private childcare program?
+So how do you ensure that you are choosing a quality in-home child care arrangement?
 As a parent, you have a lot of power in the choices you make for your family and for your children.
 And this includes choosing a child care program that is a safe and nurturing environment for your children.
-You might find it helpful to sit down and determine the criteria and standards that you feel your private dayhome should meet.
-Not sure where to start?
-Download our Private Dayhome Checklist.
+You might find it helpful to sit down and determine the criteria and standards that you feel your dayhome professional should meet and definitely take your time in choosing the program that is best for you.

-Once you’ve found some private dayhomes that meet your requirements and criteria, it’s time to start interviewing.
-During the interview you’ll get a good feel for the dayhome provider and whether or not their program would be a good fit for your child.
+Once you’ve found some dayhomes that meet your requirements and criteria, it’s time to start interviewing.
+During the interview you’ll get a good feel for the dayhome professional and whether or not their program would be a good fit for your child.
 Not every dayhome you interview is going to be the best fit and that’s ok!
-The important thing to remember is that your dayhome provider is an expert in dayhome interviews and determining the best fit for their dayhome dynamic.
+The important thing to remember is that your dayhome professional is an expert in dayhome interviews and determining the best fit for their dayhome dynamic.
 You can check out our free Parent Guide “Navigating In-Home Child Care” for some tips and tricks for interviewing – including some thought provoking questions that can help you get to know your provider.

 Once you’ve chosen the perfect dayhome for your family, the work isn’t over!
-As a parent utilizing private childcare, you are responsible for ensuring the long term safety of your children while in that providers care.
-This means that you should strive to establish a strong relationship with your dayhome provider.
-Being appropriately involved in your children’s care.
+As a parent utilizing in-home childcare, you have an incredible opportunity to help ensure the long term safety of your children while in that providers care.
+This means that you should strive to establish a strong relationship with your dayhome professional – including being appropriately involved in your children’s care.
 Maintaining a strong relationship with your dayhome professional will help to ensure that your provider remains supported and accountable as they care for your children.

 Maintaining open communication with your provider will help you to identify any concerns or issues before they become a risk.